 The user interface is comfortable and the display is clear and easy to navigate.

-In the realm of GPT, good site design isn’t always a given; so I’m happy to give this guys the thumbs-up for their layout.
+In the realm of GPT, good site design isn’t always a given; so I’m happy to give this one the thumbs-up for their layout.

 They’re fairly new, compared to other members of the list.

 Their approach is ‘6-way earning,’ that is to say, by referring, joining, doing offers, reading emails, shopping, and taking surveys.